Moire9/METHANOL/TUTORIAL.md

 	/print "This, however, will be printed"]:
 ;;

-\\ PythonScript, being a linear language, lacks loops.
+\\ METHANOL, being a linear language, lacks loops.
 Instead, it has jump statements.
 The ! operator is the jump operator.

 /if /== eight 3] [ \\ Notice the == operator being used.
 	!myif \\ jump to line !myif! on line 50.